BII and capsulectomy: distinct issues that deserve separate discussions

 “Mould” is something else, and seemingly a popular concept in the USA, where more women had saline filled implants in the past.
 There are cases where the fluid filling those implants appears brown or even black and this has been suggested to represent “mould”.
 In reality, that normally is a consequence of surgeons injecting saline with betadine in it, and the idea of “mould” being a cause of BII is probably best considered a moderately loopy fringe theory perpetuated in social media forums.

-Silicone itself is an inert substance which is amongst the most studied substances in the history of medical devices.
-Silicone is not considered to be an allergenic substance, and it isn’t something your immune system “targets”.
-However, silicone particulates (the tiny fragments shed from textured implant capsules) are something else and have been looked at over the years as possible triggers for the variably named ASIA (autoimmune syndromeinduced by adjuvants) or SSBI (systemic symptoms in association with breast implants), both of which are just ways of surgeons avoiding saying BII.
+Silicone itself has historically been considered a biologically inert substance and is amongst the most studied substances in the history of medical devices.
+Silicone is not considered to be an allergenic substance, and it isn’t something your immune system “targets” but there is increasing evidence to suggest that in SOME patients this may not always be true.
+There is evidence of activation of specific inflammatory pathways in some patients; what this means however is not clear.
+Silicone particulates (the tiny fragments shed from textured implant capsules) are something else and have been looked at over the years as possible triggers for the variably named ASIA (autoimmune syndrome induced by adjuvants) or SSBI (systemic symptoms in association with breast implants), both of which are just ways of surgeons avoiding saying BII.
 The silicone particulates do travel through your lymphatic system and do accumulate in lymph nodes.
 These particulates are responsible for the finding some women will have of “silicone” in their lymph nodes on ultrasound studies for example.
 Do they actually mean anything?
 We’re not entirely sure.
 However there is some contention that the particulates (as foreign bodies) are a stimulus for immune activation which may be involved in the pathogenesis of ALCL.
 What I will say is that "silicone" in lymph nodes is almost never an indication for a surgeon to go removing said lymph nodes.

 That then brings us to ALCL and the fear that has been generated by implant withdrawals from market over the last few years.
 There is now a relatively common concern that normal breast implants in asymptomatic patients could be surrounded by “cancerous” cells.
 Whilst this is refuted by accepted science, the concern is understandable.
 The data surrounding ALCL continues to evolve and in some ways is becoming less clear as we understand more - a dilemma that often exists prior to developing a more complete understanding of any new medical condition.